paxcema/KerasGRU4Rec/README.md

 Aditionally, a script can be found for determining a dataset's Dwell Time information, as seen on "Incorporating Dwell Time in Session-Based Recommendations with Recurrent Neural Networks" (http://ceur-ws.org/Vol-1922/paper11.pdf).
 Used with the RSC15 dataset, augmentation results can be reproduced, although we have not been able to replicate the final reported performance metrics.

+Credit goes to yhs-968 for his parallel batcher, as shown in his pyGRU4REC repository.

+To run the RNN model, refer to the Scratch/M4-WithDwellTime.ipynb notebook.

+To run the Dwell Time augmentation process, refer to the DwellTimeTheano/DwellTimeTheano.ipynb notebook.

+A repository clean-up is on the shortlist, try to ignore the disorder in the meantime.

 Future work contemplates incorporating dwell time in an online manner to the model, hoping to leverage said information in the learning process, instead of in a previous preprocessing stage.

 ## Original GRU4Rec Readme